ImpScore: A Learnable Metric For Quantifying The Implicitness Level of Sentence: Training of

 \textbf{Evaluation Metric} ~ We record two results of \modelname's performance during test: 1) \textit{Implicitness Accuracy} --- the percentage of \modelname successfully predicting higher implicitness scores for the implicit sentences across all pairs, regardless of whether they are positive or negative.
 2) \textit{Pragmatics Accuracy} --- the percentage of \modelname successfully predicting smaller pragmatic distances for positive pairs compared to their corresponding negative pairs.

 \textbf{Hyperparameter Setting} ~ We set the implicitness margin $\gamma_1$ to $0.5$, the pragmatic distance margin $\gamma_2$ to $0.7$, and $\alpha$ to $1.0$.
-Adam optimizer is used for gradient descent, with a batch size of $2^{13}$ and a learning rate of $0.01$.
+The dimension of two spaces is $64$.
+Adam optimizer is used for gradient descent.
 The data is randomly split into training, validation, and test sets in an $8:1:1$ ratio.
 We train for $30$ epochs, validating after each epoch, and save the model with the best validation performance on Implicitness Accuracy.
 The parameter size of \modelname is about $105$ MB.
-We train \modelname on one RTX A6000 GPU, costing around $1.5$ hours for one training.